A shopping cart is the centerpiece of almost every e-commerce website.

 For example, in the CommerceDeliveryModeValidationStrategy, calculateCart is called up to three times per page load.

 Additionally, cart calculation may be triggered from the Cart Restoration Filter even before the controller starts working.
-This may even add a fourth call per page load.
+This may add a fourth call per page load.

 There are two implementations for CommerceCartCalculationStrategy available out of the box: